billhu1996/DataStructure-OC/README.md

 # DataStructure-OC
-An experiment when I worked in school.
+An experiment when I studied in school.